miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 from .... import ...  * -> import everything except what is with underscore

-the next attributes are still private, but mangling
+the next attributes are still private, but mangling - can be modified, but only inside the class?
 ```
 self.__numerator = numerator
 self.__denominator = denominator